Kind Hearted Woman Blues: Influences

 This was the first song that Johnson recorded, and it was carefully crafted in imitation of recent hit records.
-It was composed as if in answer to "Cruel Hearted Woman Blues" by Bumble Bee Slim (Amos Easton), which in turn was based on "Mean Mistreater Mama" by Leroy Carr accompanied by Scrapper Blackwell.
+It was composed in a similar style to "Cruel Hearted Woman Blues" by Bumble Bee Slim (Amos Easton), which in turn was based on "Mean Mistreater Mama" by Leroy Carr accompanied by Scrapper Blackwell.
 Johnson uses the Carr melody and conveys something of Carr's style in his relaxed singing.
 His guitar accompaniment echoes Carr's piano phrases in the first verse, then copies Blackwell's guitar phrases in the second verse.
 He then adds a musical bridge in the style of another hit record, "Milk Cow Blues" by Kokomo Arnold.
-At the end of the bridge, he jumps into a higher register as Arnold does, but then maintains an extraordinary controlled falsetto, which may have been based on the singing of Joe Pullum.
-Thus Johnson showed in his very first recording that he had mastered the commercially successful urban blues style of the Thirties.
-However, his debut cannot be dismissed as derivative.
-He combined elements of the styles of others into a highly individual style of his own.
+At the end of the bridge, he jumps into a higher register as Arnold does, but then maintains a controlled falsetto, which may have been based on the singing of Joe Pullum.
+Johnson combined these elements of the styles of others into an individual style of his own.

 Like Bumble Bee Slim, Johnson wrote lyrics consisting mostly of conventional twelve-bar three-line verses, but varied with an eight-bar bridge.
 Slim's bridge merely repeated the words, but Johnson wrote a more complex sequence:

 Johnson also makes a marked change in tone.
 Leroy Carr's original "Mean Mistreating Mama" was resigned, even understanding: